The data meeting point for the whole sports ecosystem

 During sports events, large amounts of data are generated by events planners and organizers.
 Going further by collecting new datasets will bring fresh use cases, before, during and after the events or tournaments to:

-Dawex advises organizations from the sport industry to develop and shape up their adapted data exchange roadmap.
+Dawex traines organizations from the Sport industry to develop their data exchange strategy and shape up their adapted roadmap.
 Get insight on how to organize data circulation inside or outside your company, and become the orchestrator of your data hub.

 Data Exchange technology improves and sharpens an organization’s productivity and efficiency through honed data sourcing and data valorization.
 It also champions risk mitigation by providing a safe and secure environment.